Teacher Tips for Stress-Free Science Fair Projects

 - Procedure and Materials

-- The experiment (pictures, data table, graph)
+- The Experiment (pictures, data table, graph)

 - Conclusion

-Go Digital!
+Go digital!

 We are a 1:1 Google District.
 If you have the ability to go digital, I highly suggest it!
-I can not stress how useful and streamlined a digital document is for this type of project.

 A digital working document is the best gift you can give yourself in terms of a science project.
-You can comment on student progress in real time.

-Why I love digital documents!
+Why I love digital documents:

 - Digital documents provide the ultimate organization for a large project.